AustinLeath/austinleath.com/README.md

 3. Create smooth transitions between web pages

-4. Work to link all projects together on one website to run well on the host device (a Raspberry Pi model 2B)
+4. Work to link all projects together on one website to run well on the host device (a Raspberry Pi 3 model B)

 5. Get a free SSL (Secure Socket Layer) certification from certbot.net which will add the "S" to the end of "HTTP" so that my site will officially be secure